-When crisis hits, our immediate instinct is to turn to praying to God as a way of escaping our difficulty.
+When crisis hits, our immediate instinct is to turn to asking God for deliverance, to praying to God as a way of escaping our difficulty.
 Yet God is often calling us to a way up in fresh pursuit of Him.
 We typically want deliverance from the pain, but God may be calling us to go deeper through the perplexity.

 Too often, we are content to simply seek God’s hand: what He can do for us.
 To go deeper, we must set our hearts to seek God’s face and the wonder and beauty of who He is to us.
 Jesus commanded us to follow a particular pattern of prayer.
 (See Matthew 6:9–13; Luke 11:2–4.)
 The first movement in that model is worship, seeking God’s face before entreating Him for our personal needs.
-If all we ever do is seek God’s hand, we may miss His face.
+If all we ever do is seek God’s hand by asking God for deliverance, we may miss His face.
 But if we seek His face, He will graciously open His hand.
 Deeper prayer seeks God’s face first, simply because He is worthy of being sought.

 Praying to God: A Deeper Purpose